 - Online DLT video QR code

+- Get Your License.
 Once you pass all your tests, you will go to another window to have your photo taken and pay for your license.
-To renew your five-year license or convert your two-year license into a five-year, you have to pay THB505.
+Now, you get a 5-year license.

 When Can I Renew My Driving License?